 Areas of Service

-Hemet, San Jacinto, Valle Vista, Gilman Springs, Soboba, Lakeview, Nuevo, Homeland, Winchester, Idyllwild and Mountain Center area, Pine Cove, Anza, Aguanga and Sage.
+Hemet, San Jacinto, Valle Vista, Gilman Springs, Lakeview, Nuevo, and Homeland

 We have new procedures and forms for helping you get assistance.
 Simply print and complete the appropriate forms and bring them with you to our office with all the required documents (listed on our Client Required Documents).
 We require first time intake registration, and we require new registration every year in January.
 This applies to new and existing clients.
 New and returning (new certification) are only processed on Fridays between 9:00am and 12:00pm.